-Plagiomimicus yakama flies in the Columbia Basin in the Northwest and has been found in Oregon and Washington.
+Plagiomimicus yakama flies on the Columbia Plateau in the Northwest and has been found in Oregon and Washington.
 In Washington it is most common near the Columbia River.

 This species is found in two separate areas in the American West.
-The nominate subspecies occurs in the Pacific Northwest.
-Subspecies P. yakama mojave is found in southern Utah, Nevada, northeastern Arizona, and southern California.
-Plagiomimicus yakama was until recently considered to be conspecific with Plagiomimiucs tepperi a species that is found farther east from Colorado and Texas to central Arizona.
+The nominate subspecies is from the Pacific Northwest.
+Subspecies P. yakama mojave occurs in southern Utah, Nevada, northeastern Arizona, and southern California.
+Plagiomimicus yakama was until recently considered to be conspecific with Plagiomimiucs tepperi a species that occurs in from central Arizona to Colorado and Texas.

-This species apparently feeds on brickelbush (Brickellia spp.) in the Asteraceae.
+This species feeds on the flower heads and developing seeds of brickelbush (Brickellia spp.) in the Asteraceae.